wp-graphql/wp-graphql/README.md

 1. Start the debugger:
    ![alt text](img/intellij-php-start-debug.png)

-1. Now you can start debugging.
+1. Now when you visit http://localhost:8000 you can use the debugger.

 #### Running tests with Docker